drnecow/bookstore_django/README.md

 Authentication with JSON web token is implemented using djangorestframework-simplejwt library.

 ===================LOGGING===================

 Each app has its dedicated .log file.
 Every view's action is logged if it has been successful.
-Unsuccessful attempts at viewing or changing data is reflected only in responses to respective request.
+Unsuccessful attempts at viewing or changing data are only reflected in responses to respective requests.